 - The STA intends to provide a response to the type of the NDP feedback contained in the NDP feedback report poll variant Trigger frame, as described in section 27.5.2.7.3.

-A STA is scheduled to respond to the NDP feedback report poll variant Trigger frame if its AID is larger than or equal to Starting STA and lower than Starting STA + NSTAs, using the Starting STA subfield in the eliciting trigger frame, and with NSTAs the total number of STAs that are scheduled to respond to the NDP feedback report poll variant Trigger frame.
-NSTAs can be calculated by the following equation, with BW subfield, Number of Users per set of tones subfield and Feedback size subfield from the eliciting Trigger frame:
+If the Scheduling Type subfield is set to 0 in the User Info field of the eliciting NDP feedback report poll variant Trigger frame, A STA is scheduled to respond to the NDP feedback report poll variant Trigger frame if its AID is larger than or equal to Starting AID and lower than Starting AID + NSTAs, using the Starting AID subfield in the eliciting trigger frame, and with NSTAs the total number of STAs that are scheduled to respond to the NDP feedback report poll variant Trigger frame.
+NSTAs is calculated by the following equation, with BW subfield and Multiplexing Flag subfield and Feedback Size subfield from the eliciting Trigger frame:

-If BW= 0 or 1: NAIDs = 18 x (BW+1) x (Number of Users per set of tones) / (Feedback size +1)
+If BW= 0 or 1: NAIDs = 18 x (BW+1) x (Multiplexing Flag) / (Feedback Size +1)

-If BW = 2: NAIDs = 72 x (Number of Users per set of tones) / (Feedback size +1)
+If BW = 2: NAIDs = 72 x (Multiplexing Flag) / (Feedback Size +1)

-If BW = 3: NAIDs = 144 x (Number of Users per set of tones) / (Feedback size +1)
+If BW = 3: NAIDs = 144 x (Multiplexing Flag) / (Feedback Size +1)

 27.5.2.7.1.1 Transmission of the HE NDP feedback report response

-An NDP feedback report response is an HE NDP feedback report PPDU, as defined in .
+An NDP feedback report response is an HE NDP feedback report PPDU, as defined in 28.3.xxx HE preamble format for NDP feedback report PPDU.

 A STA transmitting an NDP feedback report response to a Trigger frame, shall set the TXVECTOR parameter as for transmitting an HE trigger-based PPDU as described in subsection 27.5.2.3, except for the following parameters:

-The RU_allocation parameter shall be set with the following equation, with the values of the Starting STA subfield, the Number of users per set of tones subfield and the BW subfield of the eliciting NDP feedback report poll variant trigger frame:
+The RU_allocation parameter shall be set with the following equation, with the values of the Starting AID subfield, the Feedback Size subfield and the BW subfield of the eliciting NDP feedback report poll variant trigger frame:

-RU_allocation = 61 + ( floor( (AID-Starting STA) x (Symbol size +1) / (18) )) mod ((BW+1)x(BW+1)), if BW= 0,1 or 2
+RU_allocation = 61 + ( floor( (AID-Starting AID) x (Feedback Size +1) / (18) )) mod ((BW+1)x(BW+1)), if BW= 0,1 or 2

-RU_allocation = 61 + ( floor( (AID-Starting STA) x (Symbol size +1) / (18) )) mod (4) +128 x (floor((AID-Starting STA) x (Symbol size +1) /72)) mod (2) , if BW= 3
+RU_allocation = 61 + ( floor( (AID-Starting AID) x (Feedback Size +1) / (18) )) mod (4) +128 x (floor((AID-Starting AID) x (Feedback Size +1) /72)) mod (2) , if BW= 3

-The RU_TONE_SET parameter shall be set with the following equation, with the value of the AID start subfield in the Common Info field of the eliciting Trigger frame, if the value in the Symbol size subfield in the Common Info field of the eliciting Trigger frame is equal to 0 :
+The RU_TONE_SET parameter shall be set with the following equation, with the value of the Starting AID subfield in the User Info field of the eliciting Trigger frame, if the value in the Feedback Size subfield in the User Info field of the eliciting Trigger frame is equal to 0 :

-RU_TONE_SET = (AID-AIDstart) mod (18/(symbol size+1))
+RU_TONE_SET = (AID-Starting AID) mod (18/(Feedback Size+1))

 The NUM_STS parameter shall be set to 1

-The STARTING_STS_NUM parameter shall be set with the following equation, with the values of the AID start subfield, of the Number of users per set of tones subfield and of the Symbol size subfield in the Common Info field of the eliciting Trigger frame:
+The STARTING_STS_NUM parameter shall be set with the following equation, with the values of the Starting AID subfield and of the Feedback Size subfield in the User Info field of the eliciting Trigger frame:

-STARTING_STS_NUM = (floor((AID-Starting STA) x (Symbol size +1) / 18 / (BW +1) / (BW + 1) )), if BW= 0, 1 or 2
+STARTING_STS_NUM = (floor((AID-Starting AID) x (Feedback Size +1) / 18 / (BW +1) / (BW + 1) )), if BW= 0, 1 or 2

-STARTING_STS_NUM = (floor((AID-Starting STA) x (Symbol size +1) / 144 )), if BW= 3
+STARTING_STS_NUM = (floor((AID-Starting AID) x (Feedback Size +1) / 144 )), if BW= 3

 The MCS parameter shall be set to 0